WiktorPaprocki/Sales-Management-Project/README.md

 Cleaned Dim_Customer table in Microsoft Excel:
 - removed unnecessary columns
 - checked if there was any duplicates in table - no duplciates found
-- replaced M to Married and S to Single in MaritalStatus column
+- replaced M with Married and S with Single in MaritalStatus column
-- Replaced M to Male and F to Female in Gender column
+- Replaced M with Male and F with Female in Gender column
 - imported DimCustomerCleaned table into MS SQL Server